pablohdzvizcarra/my-software-developer-career/README.md

 programming I wanted to have a record to go in the future and see what decisions I have taken and this repository is the result of that record.

+#### Day 761 Java | Swagger | Spring

+I can fix the documentation for my API, tomorrow I need to start markdown documentation the project is ready to deploy.

 #### Day 760 Java | REST | HTTP

 I was today studying about spring security, HTTP query, and HTTP params, how to build a good URI for API, more about REST, and I was finished two endpoints for my project,  today was a good day.